OndrejTexler/Few-Shot-Patch-Based-Training/README.md

 the build script, it should be really easy to build it).

-## Repo TODO List
-* Add code for "interactive" use-case as shown in the paper.
-* Remove the dependency on tensorflow.
+## Other Implementations
+* Thank you, [Midas](https://github.com/rnwzd), for reimplementing this repo in PyTorch Lightning, see https://github.com/rnwzd/FSPBT-Image-Translation

 ## Credits